denten-books/plain-text/0-intro.md

 ## 0.2 Metaphor

-The language of computation employs many vivid metaphors.
+The language of computation employs a number of vivid metaphors.
 Like all tropes, these lose their evocative power with frequent use.
 The task of a literary scholar becomes then to explicate and to renew the metaphor, in search for parallelisms that, as George Lakoff and Mark Johnson explain, configure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software programs "applications" for example?
 The application of what to what?
-Apple's iconic *Human Interface Guidelines*, a manual of style that heralded the era of "what you see is what you get" interfaces, contains echoes of Lakoff work and explicitly recommends their designers read *Metaphors we Live by* in the annotated bibliography section.
+Apple's iconic *Human Interface Guidelines*, a manual of style that heralded the era of "what you see is what you get" interfaces, contains explicit echoes of Lakoff's thought.
 The manual urges the designer to "convey meaning through representation" and to seek the metaphor appropriate to the task [@apple_apple_1987, 11].
-Do not ask the user to throw "documents" into "jars," for example, the manual entreats: "dragging the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229] Simulated objects must "look like they do in real world" it concludes [@apple_apple_1987].
+Do not ask the user to throw "documents" into "jars," for example, the manual entreats: "dragging the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229] Simulated objects must "look like they do in real world" [@apple_apple_1987].
 In the words of cognitive scientists John Carroll and John Thomas, whose work the Apple design guidelines also reference extensively, "people employ metaphors in learning about computer systems."
 Using the appropriate metaphors therefore provides "wide-ranging improvements in learning ability and ease of use" [@carroll_metaphor_1982, 108].
+What users know about trashcans in the real world can be used to guide behavior in the virtual one.

 The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that such metaphoric shortcuts to